Multifidelity sensor placement in Bayesian state estimation problems: Iterative Selection

 \myparagraph{Phase 2: Sensor placement} After constructing the pruned candidate set $\mathcal K$, we iterate over each allocation $(\kc,\ke) \in \mathcal K$.
-For each allocation $(\kc,\ke) \in \mathcal K$, we alternatively optimize over the cheap and the expensive sensors using the greedy algorithm.
+For each allocation $(\kc,\ke)$, we alternately optimize over the cheap and the expensive sensors using the greedy algorithm.
+We need a slightly modified version of the greedy approach which is detailed in \Cref{subroutine:greedyselect}.
+Our implementation accelerates this algorithm using the Sherman--Morrison updates, but for brevity, we do not include the details here.

 We initialize $\Sc^{(0)} = \emptyset$ and obtain $\Se ^{(0)}$ by applying the single-fidelity greedy algorithm described in \Cref{subsec:single-fidelity} with parameters $\sigma = \sigmaE$ and $k = \ke$.
 Then, at iteration $t \ge 1$, we consider the objective function